NASA confirms Mars Opportunity rover did not send signal back to Earth

 NASA's investigation showed the signals were not from Opportunity and provided some clarity, explaining in a subsequent tweet that "test data or false positives can make it look like a given spacecraft is active" on the Deep Space Network website, when that may not be the case.

+"As has happened previously, it could have been a Doppler shifted signal emanating from the Mars Reconnaissance Orbiter which has a frequency that is very close to Opportunity's signal," suggested Glen Nagle, NASA Operations Support Officer at the Canberra Deep Space Communication Complex.

-DSS-54 is a parabolic antenna -- a big radio telescope -- part of the Madrid Deep Space Communications Complex, located in Spain.
+DSS-54, which reported the false--positive, is a parabolic antenna -- a big radio telescope -- part of the Madrid Deep Space Communications Complex, located in Spain.
 It forms part of NASA's Deep Space Network, which feature sites in Goldstone, USA and Canberra, Australia.
 Those sites monitor NASA's range of spacecraft and robotic explorers across our solar system.

-They will continue to listen out for signs from Opportunity and hope to provide further updates by January, 2019.
+"NASA, JPL and the Deep Space Network, including our tracking station here in Canberra, which is managed on NASA's behalf by the CSIRO, continue to try and make contact with Opportunity, waiting and listening for any signs of life from this intrepid Martian explorer," conluded Nagle.

 First published Nov.
 15, 3:29 p.m.
 PT.